 This small guest house is located in a house from the 1700s.
 A high-end renovation was completed providing modern amenities while maintaining that old-world charm.

 Winery visit and wine tasting

 Private van transfer from Florence on Day 1

 Use of a high-end bicycle (hybrid, road bike or e-bike)

 Departure from Cecina, End of Tour

-The hotel is 3 miles (5 km) from the town of Cecina.
-The hotel can arrange a taxi to take you to the Cecina train station where frequent trains make for easy departures.
+The last hotel is 1.6 mi (2.6 km) from the Cecina train station.
+You can walk 30 minutes, or take a short taxi ride.
+Frequent trains make for easy departures.
 The train to Rome takes 3 hours while the train to Florence takes 2 hours.